 \section{Introduction}

-Drawing random samples according to a prescribed probability distribution is a basic computational problem.
-Historically, Monte Carlo calculations using random samples were among the earliests being programmed on electronic computers~\cite{metropolis1987beginning}.
-Today, sampling from high-dimensional distributions is one of the central problems in various fields of modern computer science.
+Drawing random samples according to prescribed probability distributions is a fundamental computational problem.
+Historically, Monte Carlo simulations, which rely on random sampling, were among the earliest computer programs~\cite{metropolis1987beginning}.
+Today, sampling from high-dimensional distributions remains a central challenge across various fields of computer science and data science.

-The Monte Carlo Markov chain (MCMC) method is one of the main methods for sampling.
-A large fraction of Markov chains for sampling from high-dimensional distributions, fall into the class of \emph{single-site dynamics}.
-Let $V$ be a set of $n$ {sites}, and $Q$ a set of $q=|Q|$ {spins}.
+The Markov chain Monte Carlo (MCMC) method is one of the primary methods for sampling.
+A significant portion of Markov chains used for sampling from high-dimensional distributions belongs to the class of \emph{single-site dynamics}.
+Let $V$ be a set of $n$ {sites}, and $Q$ be a set of $q=|Q|$ {spins}.
 Let $\mu$ be a distribution defined over all {configurations} $\sigma\in Q^V$.
-A canonical Markov chain for sampling from $\mu$ is the following single-site dynamics, known as the \emph{Glauber dynamics} (or \emph{Gibbs sampler}, \emph{heat-bath dynamics}): \begin{itemize} \item On configuration $\sigma\in Q^V$, a $v\in V$ is picked uniformly at random and its spin $\sigma_v$ is replaced by a random spin drawn independently according to the correct marginal distribution $\mu_v^{\sigma_{V\setminus\{v\}}}$. \end{itemize} It is well known that the chain has stationary distribution $\mu$.
-Furthermore, when $\mu$ is a {Gibbs distribution} defined by local constraints, there is an underlying graph $G=(V,E)$ such that the marginal distributions $\mu_v^{\sigma_{V\setminus\{v\}}}$ depend only on $\sigma_{N_v}$, the values of $\sigma$ at $v$'s neighbors.
+A canonical Markov chain for sampling from $\mu$ is the following single-site dynamics, known as the \emph{Glauber dynamics} (also called the \emph{Gibbs sampler} or \emph{heat-bath dynamics}): \begin{itemize} \item Given the current configuration $\sigma \in Q^V$, a site $v \in V$ is picked uniformly at random, and its spin $\sigma_v$ is updated by drawing a new spin independently according to the marginal distribution $\mu_v^{\sigma_{V \setminus {v}}}$. \end{itemize} It is well known that the stationary distribution of this chain is $\mu$.
+Furthermore, when $\mu$ is a {Gibbs distribution} of a graphical model defined by local constraints, there exists an underlying graph $G=(V,E)$ such that the marginal distributions $\mu_v^{\sigma_{V\setminus\{v\}}}$ depend only on $\sigma_{N_v}$, the values of $\sigma$ at the neighbors of $v$.

-Abstractly, a single-site dynamics on graph $G=(V,E)$ can be defined by a class of {local update distributions} $\{P_v^{\tau}\}$ where each $P_v^\tau$ is a distribution over $Q$, that is determined by the site $v\in V$ to be updated and the current configuration $\tau=\sigma_{N_v^+}$ on $v$'s inclusive neighborhood $N_v^+$.\footnote{We use the inclusive neighborhood $N_v^+=\{u\mid\{u,v\}\in E\}\cup\{v\}$ in this abstraction of single-site dynamics because for some single-site dynamics the rule for updating a site $v$ may depend on $v$'s current spin, e.g.~the Metropolis chains.}
+Abstractly, a single-site dynamics on a graph $G=(V,E)$ can be defined by a class of local update distributions $\{P_v^{\tau}\}$, where each $P_v^\tau$ is a distribution over $Q$.
+This distribution is determined by the site $v\in V$ chosen for update and the current configuration $\tau=\sigma_{N_v^+}$ on $v$'s inclusive neighborhood $N_v^+$.\footnote{We use the inclusive neighborhood $N_v^+=\{u\mid\{u,v\}\in E\}\cup\{v\}$ in this abstraction of single-site dynamics because, in some single-site dynamics, the rule for updating a site $v$ may depend on the current spin of $v$ itself, e.g.~in Metropolis chains.}